Mitra98t/Flavor/nova_script_book/src/introduction.md

 is not to create a production-ready, feature-rich and performant language; the goal is, instead, to face the challenges someone before me would have faced, and to come up with solutions that I am reasonably happy with.

-## How to read this book

-If you are following the production of this book, then you might find the content of this paragraph rather unsatisfying.
-I will expand on this paragraph when I need to include a new notation in the book.

-**Look out for the call-outs!**
-I will insert call-outs in the book, each one means something.

-> [!NOTE]
-> Here I will inlcude notes, mainly my reasonings and thoughts

-> [!QUESTION]
-> Here I will note stuff to be studied more or that i do not fully understand
-> yet

-> Add more of those here...

-**Syntax highlighting!**
-To highlight the syntax of NovaScript throughout the examples and the snippets in this book, we will use other languages' highlighting (at least until i figure out how to create custom highlighting for NovaScript) so it might be imperfect.

 ## NovaScript